Head of Japan coalition partner postpones China visit at China's request | Law-Order

 The head of Japan's Komeito party, the junior partner in the coalition government, will postpone his planned visit to China at China's request, the party announced on Saturday.

-Natsuo Yamaguchi was planning to visit China from August 28 to 30 in hopes of meeting China's President Xi Jinping and to hand over a personal letter from Prime Minister Fumio Kishida.
+Natsuo Yamaguchi was planning to visit China from Aug.
+28-30 in hopes of meeting China's President Xi Jinping and to hand over a personal letter from Prime Minister Fumio Kishida.
 However, the Chinese side on Saturday informed Komeito that "the timing is not appropriate considering the current situation of Japan-China relations", the party said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)